bdorney/CMS_GEM_Analysis_Framework/README.txt

         Uniformity::SectorSlice will be stored directly in this "SliceZ" TDirectory; they will only represent distributions from this (iEta, iPhi, Slice) value.
 Again, the TName's for each TObject here will include the string "_iEtaXiPhiYSliceZ_" to ensure tehy are unique.

+        In general all TObjcets stored in the output ROOT file will follow a convention for their TNames.
+        For one dimensional TObjects we use the following convention/regular expression:

+            <TypePrefix>_<Coordinate>_<ObservableNameX>

+        For two dimensional TObjects we use the following convention:

+            <TypePrefix>_<Coordinate>_<ObservableNameY>_v_<ObservableNameX>

+        Where: the "TypePrefix" is described in Section 4.g.i (e.g. for TH1F objcets it is "h"); the "Coordinate" is the (iEta,iPhi,iSlice) point of the histogram as described above; the "ObservableNameX," and "ObservableNameY" fields are respectively what is plotted on the X & Y access of the TObject.

         One top level TDirectory named "Summary" will also exist.
 This folder will store a set of histograms for each cluster/hit observable.
 The contents of these histograms is simply the sum of the